 Part of PSD2 is to reduce fraud and improve security, this will be done by introducing Strong Consumer Authentication (SCA) for some online electronic card payments.
-It is scheduled to come into force by September 14th 2019.
+It is scheduled to come into force by Early 2021.

 Card issuers (typically banks) will require customers to take additional steps to prove their identity during a payment, and can stop working with acquirers, PSPs and organizations (Merchants) who don’t adopt this new layer of security.